 Necessary expenses are deductible only for those attributable to the foreign business.

 Expenses required in common (common expenses) with the other income categories, other places of business shall be reasonably allocated then deducted (ITL Enforcement Ordinance (hereinafter referred to as “ITLEO”) Article 221-3, Para 6).

 Internal transactions (such as the transfer of inventory) between places of the business are also regarded as transactions with independent third parties (ITLEO Article 221-3, Para 5).

 The above rules provided in the ITL for calculating income attributable to foreign place of business have been drastically modified in response to the Action Plan No.7 of the BEPS project led by the OECD and are relatively new rules applicable to January 2019 onward.

-As for the case of service providers through the internet where fixed place of business and actual place of service provision may not match, it is supposed to be subject to futher discussion.
+As for the case of service providers through the internet where the fixed place of business and actual place of service provision may not match, it is supposed to be subject to further discussion.

-Therefore, they would face much difficulties that attributable income cannot be determined by only provisions provided in the ITL.
+Therefore, they would face many difficulties that attributable income cannot be determined by only provisions provided in the ITL.

 For example, if a lawyer who works alone but has multiple offices in Japan and overseas, it is unclear how the functions of each office should be defined and weighted.

-I suppose the case where legal service is performed in Japan through the internet but foreign offices are kept for merely registration as an attorney in each country should be treated differently from the case where the the service is performed in each office while the lawyer actually worked there.
+I suppose the case where legal service is performed in Japan through the internet, but foreign offices are kept for mere registration as an attorney in each country should be treated differently from the case where the service is performed in each office while the lawyer actually worked there.

 When non-residents provide services to consumers and businesses in Japan using the Internet (service provision through electronic communications, etc.) as a sole proprietor, such services will be subject to Japanese Consumption Tax.